harplife/zettelkasten/math/precalculus/Chapter 1/3_Algebraic_Expressions.md

 - $-3y$
 - $5$

+A <mark class="hltr-trippy">Polynomial</mark> is an expression with one or more terms.

+Polynomials are their own special, simpler class, and we'll study the others separately" - the general approach in math

 A <mark class="hltr-trippy">Monomial</mark> is an expression with only one term (e.g. $5x$).

 A <mark class="hltr-trippy">Binomial</mark> is an expression with two terms (e.g. $x + 1$).

 A <mark class="hltr-trippy">Trinomial</mark> is an expression with three terms (e.g. $x^2 + x + 1$).

-An expression can have many terms, and an expression with one or more terms is generally referred to as a <mark class="hltr-trippy">Polynomial</mark>.
+An expression can have many terms, and an expression with one or more terms is generally referred to as a

-> [!important] "Polynomials are their own special, simpler class, and we'll study the others separately."
-> There are three reasons why